ugyanakkor/angular-hatchery-15/README.md

 - Husky
 - Jest framework
 - Cypress E2E framework
-- Specified node engine which is supported by Angular 15
+- Specified node and yarn engine which is supported by Angular 15

 ## Development server